sinaptia/active_authentication/README.md

 * Lockable: locks users after a number of failed sign in attempts.
 * Recoverable: allows users to reset their password.
 * Registerable: allows users to sign up and edit their profile.
+* Timeoutable: expires sessions after a period of inactivity.
 * Trackable: tracks users sign in count, timestamps and ip addresses.

 Planned concerns:

 * MagicLinkable: to allow users to sign in with a magic link.
 * Omniauthable: to allow users to sign up and sign in using a third party service through Omniauth.
-* Timeoutable: to expire sessions after a period of inactivity.

 ## Installation